-In the event where one or more Councillors leave a meeting due to a prescribed or declarable conflict of interest in a matter that results in a loss of a quorum for deciding the matter, the council must resolve to:
+In the event where one or more Councillors or Members leave a meeting due to a prescribed or declarable conflict of interest in a matter that results in a loss of a quorum for deciding the matter, the meeting must resolve to:

-- delegate the consideration and decision on the matter, pursuant to section 257 of the Local Government Act 2009 - · defer the matter to a later meeting - not decide the matter and take no further action in relation to the matter.
+- delegate the consideration and decision on the matter, pursuant to section 257 of the Local Government Act 2009 - defer the matter to a later meeting - not decide the matter and take no further action in relation to the matter.

-All Councillors including the conflicted Councillors, may participate in deciding to delegate or defer a matter.
+All Councillors or Members including the conflicted Councillors or Members, may participate in deciding to delegate or defer a matter.

-The council must not delegate a decision to an entity if the entity, or a majority being at least half of its members, has a prescribed or declarable conflict of interest in the matter.
+The Council or Committee must not delegate a decision to an entity if the entity, or a majority being at least

-Group: People & Business Performance

-Unit: Governance & Property

-Approved: Ordinary Meeting (Resolution Number xx-xx/xxxx)
+Group: People & Business Performance Unit: Governance & Property Approved: Ordinary Meeting (Resolution Number xx-xx/xxxx)